pimusicbox/mopidy-musicbox-webclient/README.md

 ### Internet
 Internet settings are located at `/etc/network/interfaces`.
 Currently the music server does not reserve a static IP, but it reserves the hostname `music` and accepts connections at `music.local`.
 To change this, edit `/etc/hostname` as well as the `127.0.1.1` entry of `/etc/hosts`, and then run `/etc/init.d/hostname.sh` and reboot.

+If the internet is down, the music server will try reconnecting to the network.
+The script `/usr/local/bin/checkwifi.sh` is run every five minutes as a cron job.
+It does this by pinging the Originate Airport Extreme at 192.168.2.86.
+If the router's IP changes, this script should be updated.

 *************************
 # Mopidy MusicBox Webclient